-Before a child can be placed in your home, your home must be approved.
-From beginning to end, you will have a Resource Family Approval social worker available to answer questions and equip you with needed information regarding the process of becoming approved to care for children in foster care.
+Before a child can be placed in your home, your home must be approved through an assessment process.
+From beginning to end, you will have a Resource Family Approval social worker available to answer questions and equip you with needed information regarding the process of becoming approved to care for youth in foster care.

-If you decide caring for a child is right for you and your family, you will need to attend Pre-Approval Training.
+If you decide caring for a child is right for you and your family, you will need to complete Pre-Approval training.

 The goals of the training are:

 - Meet the protective, developmental, cultural and permanency needs of children placed with families

 - Provide information and tools to care for children who have experienced trauma

 Training includes topics such as children attachment issues, grief and loss, discipline, effects of abuse and neglect, sexual abuse, and the effects of foster care and adoption on the family.